NVIDIA/TensorRT/plugin/fcPlugin/README.md

 ## Changelog

-November 2019
+- October 2024: Add deprecation note.
-This is the first release of this `README.md` file.
+- November 2019: This is the first release of this `README.md` file.

 ## Known issues